CarbonLDP/carbonldp-js-sdk/doc/README.md

 hasSetting( name:string ):boolean
 ```

-Returns true if the setting looked for is established in the context.
+Returns true if the setting looked for has been assign.

 *Parameters*